SoftInstigate/restheart-website/docs/upgrade-to-v5.md

 {% include docs-head.html %}

-RESTHeart v5 is a major refactoring of the internal APIs:
+RESTHeart v5 is a major refactoring of the internal APIs to simplify the development and deployment experience.

+Notable news in v5 are:

 1. Adopt the **open core model**: all features of v4 restricted to Enterprise License (transactions, change streams and advanced security plugins) are now open sourced.
 We still offer [technical support](/support) and the [business friendly License](https://raw.githubusercontent.com/SoftInstigate/restheart/master/COMM-LICENSE.txt) that covers Enterprise requirements.
 2. RESTHeart is back a **single unit of deployment**, no more need to run a separate security layer (it's muck like it was RESTHeart v3).
 Unzip the archive and run it.